What Causes Dryness With Contact Lenses?

 These are one of our favorite recommendations because these silicone hydrogel daily disposable lenses provide all-day comfort, great vision and exceptional handling with their exclusive HydraLuxe™ Technology.
 This contact lens has tear-like properties that provide all-day comfort and performance by working with your natural tear film.

 In our experience in clinic, these work very well for most patients with dry eyes, and they're a great upgrade for the many people who already wear Acuvue lenses.
 If you're someone who loves to travel, be outdoors, play sports, or even just occasionally wear contact lenses, these are a great option for you.
 They're comfortable for all ages and for many ocular conditions, including dry eyes.

 This is the first and only daily disposable contact lens to offer water gradient technology, which means that when it touches your eye it'll be like a cushion of moisture.
 SmarTears® Technology in these lenses features the release of an ingredient found naturally in your tears which can help to stabilize your tear film as well.

 These lenses work incredibly well for patients with symptoms of dry eye, and we rarely find someone who cannot find comfort in these lenses at least part time.
 In fact, 9 out of 10 of wearers agree they're so comfortable, they forget they're wearing them.
 We love these lenses because they're a completely different material than your normal silicone hydrogel or conventional lens.

-These lenses, by CooperVision, feature everything you need for an exceptional daily disposable experience: uncompromised all-day comfort, easy lens insertion and removal, and a highly breathable lens that helps provides a healthier contact lens experience.
+These lenses, by CooperVision, feature everything you need for an exceptional daily disposable experience: uncompromised all-day comfort, easy lens insertion and removal, and a highly breathable lens that helps provide a healthier contact lens experience.
 Smart Silicone™ is a revolutionary breakthrough used in this lens, and it enables MyDay lenses to provide uncompromised comfort throughout your day.
 Smart Silicone™ delivers oxygen to your eyes much more efficiently than other daily disposable brands—while using less silicone (so the lenses will be less rigid and more comfortable).